 2.3 Checkpoint Charlie:

-Checkpoint Charlie was the most famous crossing point between East and West Berlin during the Cold War.
-It was highly monitored and served as a symbol of the division between the two worlds.
+Checkpoint Charlie was probably the most ‘famous’ border between east and west Berlin during the Cold War period.
+It was closely supervised, and conveyed the meaning of the separation of two realms.

 3. Life Behind the Wall